caolan/async/README.md

 Applies an iterator function to each item in an array, in parallel.
-The iterator is called with an item from the list and a callback for when it has finished.
+The iterator is called with an item from the list and a callback for when it has finished, passing an array as a second argument with the results produced by iterator on each call; each element of the results array is an array with results produced for each call to the iterator in the same order.
 If the iterator passes an error to this callback, the main callback for the each function is immediately called with the error.

 Note, that since this function applies the iterator to each item in parallel there is no guarantee that the iterator functions will complete in order.